EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.spec_photon_counts

 Spectrum to photon counts.
 OBSOLETE: Use telescope.sn.spec2photons.
-Package: astro.spec Description: Given a spectrum and the effective area of an instrument as a function of wavelength, calculate the the total recieved
+Package: astro.spec Description: Given a spectrum and the effective area of an instrument as a function of wavelength, calculate the the total recieved flux and the photons count rate in the instrument.